Content note: This article uses the term “couples therapy,” but that term applies to all relationships.

 - more overall satisfaction with your relationship(s)

-- prospective for the specific problems you and your partner(s) face
+- perspective for the specific problems you and your partner(s) face

-You don’t have to be married for many years to benefit from couples therapy.
-You don’t have to be married at all!
+You don’t have to be an old married couple to benefit from couples therapy.
+In fact, you don’t have to be married at all!
 New relationships need nurturing too.

 You may not feel comfortable asking friends and family for therapy recommendations, but there are other sources for finding a good relationship therapist.

-- Ask your healthcare provider or individual therapist for recommendations.
+- Ask your healthcare professional or individual therapist for recommendations.

-- Check with your insurance company for a list of covered providers.
+- Check with your insurance company for a list of covered professionals.

 - Dig into some online directories.